 Welcome to the redesigned Michigan Rock and Roll Legends web page.
-The 2013 MRRL vote is now closed!
-See results below.
+The 2013 MRRL vote is closed!
+See the results in Dr. J's Blog.
 The 2014 vote will open on January 1st.

 Michigan's online Hall of Fame.
-A total of 70 great artists and individuals have been inducted into MRRL during the past seven years.
+A total of 72 artists and individuals have been inducted into MRRL during the past nine years.
 Read their biographies along with recommended recordings, books, the best Internet sites, and watch youtube videos for each inductee.
-New inductee biographies will be up this year.
+New inductee biographies will completed later this year.
 Click on "MRRL Hall of Fame" at the top of the page to view the Inductees.

 Visit Michigan Rock and Roll Legends on Facebook featuring Michigan Rock and Roll Trivia, Voting Updates, Videos, and up-to-the minute Rock and Roll News!

 Watch videos of the 80 outstanding recordings voted Legendary Michigan Songs.
 "Kick Out The Jams", "Night Moves", "Runaway", "My Girl", "School's Out", "96 Tears", "Respect", "Hanky Panky" and much more!
 2013 songs are now on the site.